 DRUG SAFETY MANAGEMENT AND REPORTING

-If you passionate about clinical trials and want to work and be part of a research team ?
-Want to be a drug safety associate / pharmacovigilance manager in a pharmaceutical, clinical research organization (CRO) or research hospital.
-You must have an associate’s or bachelor’s degree in science, medicine, nursing or other healthcare majors to qualify.
-At Qtech-Sol, we strive to achieve your career goals and make you successful.
+If you are passionate about working as drug safety, patient safety or pharmacovigilance associate with pharmaceutical, clinical research organization (CRO) or research hospital.
+You must have a bachelor’s or master’s degree in medicine, registered nurse, pharmacy, pharmaceutical or industrial chemistry to qualify.
+At Qtech-Sol, we strive hard to achieve your career goals and make you successful.

 What is Pharmacovigilance ?